The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Summary and Conclusions

-To summarize, the characteristics of the magnetic fields from the kinematic simulations are clearly different from those of the DNS.
+The small scale characteristics of the magnetic fields from the DNS are clearly different from the properties of the field obtained in the kinematic simulations.
 However, if the magnetic field from the DNS is averaged over a sufficiently long period of time so that the occasional occurrence of the strongly localized patches is also averaged out, the structure is comparable to the structure of the weakly efficient branch in the kinematic models, which only appears at large magnetic Reynolds numbers.
 This explains, at least in part, the high magnetic Reynolds number required to obtain a dynamo in the DNS.

-Averaging the magnetic fields over a sufficient period of time, the small scale magnetic field structures give a similar pattern as for the weak branch of the kinematic solutions, while the occasional bursts appear to have a similar character to the strong branch, but fail to establish a corresponding dynamo solution.
+In order to obtain a dynamo solution that can also be realized in the planned experiment, it would be necessary to find a path that leads to the efficient dynamo branch with low ${\rm{Rm}}^{\rm{c}}$.
+Whether this exists at all in the full MHD case, and how this can be achieved, remains unknown at present.